 Nope!
 The great thing about this procedure is that it can be used to treat fine lines, wrinkles, scars, uneven pigmentation, and sun damage on other parts of the body.
 Some areas do not heal as well as others, though, so be sure to ask your doctor about any areas you want to treat.

 What Are the Side Effects of Laser Skin Resurfacing Therapy?

 Typically, patients experience some redness or swelling that lasts for a couple days.
 Most patients are back to normal activities in about four to five days.
 Because the carbon dioxide laser treats more intense wrinkles, the total recovery time is about two weeks compared to the erbium laser that requires about a week of total recovery time.
 The doctor will give you medication and aftercare instructions to make the recovery process as comfortable as possible.

 How Can I Find Out Whether This Procedure Is Right for Me?

-Call us to schedule an initial consultation.
-Our Scottsdale, AZ, office can be reached at (480) 418-6415 or by email.
-You can also visit our New Patient Information page to find out how the consultation process works.
+The best way to determine the option that will give you smooth, rejuvenated skin is to schedule a consultation.
+You can request a consultation at our facial plastic surgery office serving Scottsdale and Phoenix, AZ, or call us at (480) 418-6415 to schedule an appointment.
 Dr. Hobgood is a double board-certified plastic surgeon, specializing in a variety of different treatments, both surgical and non-surgical.
 If fractional laser resurfacing isn’t the right choice for your skincare needs, he can discuss other options to help you achieve the desired result.